ahw/vim-hooks/README.md

 File-specific VimHooks
 --------------------------
-The format of file-specific VimHook filenames is `filename.eventname.vimhook`, where `filename` is the full name you want to react to and `eventname` is any valid Vim `autocmd` event (case-insensitive).
-In other words, you simply need to append `eventname.vimhook` to whatever file you want the hook to be associated with.
-For example, the VimHook named `README.md.bufwritepost.vimhook` will only be executed when the `BufWritePost` event is fired from the `README.md` buffer; the VimHook named `app.js.bufenter.vimhook`  will only be executed when the `BufEnter` evente is fired from the `app.js` buffer.
+The format of file-specific VimHook filenames is `filename.eventname.vimhook[.*]`, where `filename` is the full name you want to react to and `eventname` is any valid Vim `autocmd` event (case-insensitive).
+In other words, you simply need to append `eventname.vimhook[.*]` to whatever file you want the hook to be associated with.
+For example, the VimHook named `README.md.bufwritepost.vimhook.py` will only be executed when the `BufWritePost` event is fired from the `README.md` buffer; the VimHook named `app.js.bufenter.vimhook.py`  will only be executed when the `BufEnter` evente is fired from the `app.js` buffer.